postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/using-grpc-request.md

 With the client streaming method type, you send multiple message payloads from the client and the server responds back with a single response.

-To invoke a client streaming method, select the method from the **Method selection dropdown**, enter the details and hit **Invoke**.
-This puts gRPC requests in a persistent ‘Streaming' state where you can send multiple messages and once you’re done, hit **End streaming**.
+To invoke a client streaming method, select the method from the **Method selection dropdown**, enter the details and select **Invoke**.
+This puts gRPC requests in a persistent ‘Streaming' state where you can send multiple messages and once you’re done, select **End streaming**.
 The server then processes all the information passed and gives back a response.

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/using-grpc-request/client-streaming.gif" alt="Invoking a client streaming method">